nitzanlab/prototype-equivalences/README.md

 ## Simulated Systems

 The notebook [`create_data.ipynb`](https://github.com/nitzanlab/prototype-equivalences/blob/main/create_data.ipynb) allows for the generation of the simulated systems in our experiments.
 The file [`systems.py`](https://github.com/nitzanlab/prototype-equivalences/blob/main/create_data.ipynb) includes implemented classes for all of the considered simulated systems with more functionalities useful for plotting.
-Much of these are adapted, almost as is, from [time-warp-attend](https://github.com/nitzanlab/time-warp-attend).
+Much of these are adapted from [time-warp-attend](https://github.com/nitzanlab/time-warp-attend).

 ## Contact